lyokha/nginx-custom-counters-module/README.md

 early_counter $ecnt_name2 inc 1;
 ```

-The meaning of the arguments correspond to that of the normal counters.
-The same
+Meaning of the arguments correspond to that of the normal counters.
+A single
-counter can be declared both as normal and early if the location configuration
+counter can be declared both as normal and early if none of the merged location
-merged hierarchies do not contain the both simultaneously.
+configuration hierarchies contains the both types simultaneously.

 Sharing between virtual servers
 -------------------------------

 Counters are shared between virtual servers if the latter have equal last
 *server names*.
-Also be aware that the counters always require a server name to
+Also be aware that counters always require a server name to
 identify themselves: nginx just won't start if a counter has been declared
 inside a virtual server without a server name.